toddaustin/toggl-api-js/README.md

 No jquery necessary.

-Simply call the function with Your Project ID and container class name as paramenters:
+Simply call the function with Your Project ID and container class name as paramenters (See index.html for usage):

-// See index.html for usage.
 callTogglData('[Your Project ID]','project-info');